Cost of Living in Des Moines, Iowa: What You’ll Actually Spend

 Telegram

 You can live comfortably in Des Moines for about $3,273–$3,628 per month, roughly 14.7% below the U.S. average.
 One-bedroom rent averages around $982, studios about $818, and typical groceries run near $686 monthly.
 Utilities average $308 and healthcare is about 12% cheaper than national levels.
-Transportation and goods are modestly below U.S. costs, and a pre-tax salary near $43,500 should cover this lifestyle — keep going to see neighborhood and budgeting specifics.
+Transportation and goods are modestly below U.S. costs, and a pre-tax salary near $43,500 should cover this lifestyle.
+Keep reading for neighborhood breakdowns and budgeting specifics.

 Cost of Living Overview and Monthly Budget Estimates